publishpress/publishpress-series/readme.txt

 == Changelog ==

+= 2.2.3 =

+More bugfixes

+* made some fixes in the javascript for the quick-edit implementation so Organize Series plays nicely with other plugins that hook into the quick-edit.

+* fixed an incorrect path pointer that broke the series-options page for users with a custom WP_CONTENT_DIR set.

+* modified the function returning the series_icon_url so it works correctly for users with a custom WP_CONTENT_DIR and WP_CONTENT_PATH set.

 = 2.2.2 =

 Another bugfix release

 * Fixed query bug:  When series archive pages were displayed, any widgets or other plugins querying posts (using $wp_query) on the page would not display expected posts (i.e. "Recent Posts" widget, Alikivia Sideposts, "Kates Gasis' Sideblog" plugin).
 The custom joins/wheres/orderbys used by Organize Series are now isolated to only occur for the series posts being displayed.
 Other queries on the page should be unaffected now.